zen0bit/DayZmap-Template/README.md

 It will contain guide to build map for dayz from scratch.
-Also provide needed files and hot to do them..
+Also provide needed files and how to do them..